mandyfu84/CS269_PaperSummary/index.md

 Stanford Question Answering Dataset [(SQuAD)](https://rajpurkar.github.io/SQuAD-explorer/) is a reading comprehension dataset, consisting of questions posed by crowdworkers on a set of Wikipedia articles.
 Each question refers to a paragraph and the answer is a span in the paragraph.
 Currently, the most accurate model achieves F1 score of 86.45% while human performance is 91.20%.

 ### Adversarial Examples
 In computer vision, small perturbations were added on image but did not change the label of it.
 However, in a paragraph, even a word change can differ the meaning.
 Hence, they generate sentence and append it to the end of the paragraph to fool the model without confusing human.
-While models in computer vision suffer from *oversensitivity* to noise in images, this paper focuses on *overstablilty*, which means that a model cannot determine which sentence truely answers the question from two alike sentences.
+While models in computer vision suffer from *oversensitivity* to noise in images, this paper focuses on *overstability*, which means that a model cannot determine which sentence truly answers the question from two alike sentences.

 ![Image](/examples.png){: .center-image height="50%" width="50%"}